 Frank Chinea Inguanzo’s works, in the tradition of William Blake or Arnold Böcklin, present heroic figures in abyssal situations.
-They stand as shadows and spectres of gloomy allure.
+They stand as shadows and specters of gloomy allure.
 An ethereal background of indecipherable universe sets as a dream like imaginary in which the artist lives.

 Acoufelt is all about Making Quiet™ in working, learning and living spaces.
-The Acoustic Art Project takes the works of a limited number of exceptional artists and makes it available to clients printed on acoustic absorptive material utilising Acoufelt’s QuietPrint™ capability.
-This capability allows the fibres of the acoustic material to be coloured with high precision, resulting in high resolution images, whilst ensuring there is no significant impact on the acoustic performance of the base material.
+The Acoustic Art Project takes the works of a limited number of exceptional artists and makes it available to clients printed on acoustic absorptive material utilizing Acoufelt’s QuietPrint™ capability.
+This capability allows the fibers of the acoustic material to be colored with high precision, resulting in high resolution images, whilst ensuring there is no significant impact on the acoustic performance of the base material.
 As such, architects and designers can select from a broad range of contemporary artwork prints that can be used to reduce noise in any space.

 To view Frank’s Acoustic Art collection, click below.